+Write the letters as soon as you guess them.
 Don't try to spell the whole word in your head!

-You're not 100% sure it's right, and you don't know how to fix it, draw a line under it and GO ON TO THE NEXT WORD.
+If you're not 100% sure it's right, and you don't know how to fix it, draw a line under it and JIUST GO DN WRITING.
 After your piece is finished, you can correct your spelling during the EDITING STAGE of the WRITING PROCESS.